tn-aixpa/rs-deforestation/docs/howto/download.md

 list_args =  ["main.py",string_dict_data]
 ```

-Register 'download_images_s2' download operation in the project
+Register 'download_images_s2' download operation in the project.
+The function if of kind container runtime that allows you to deploy deployments, jobs and services on Kubernetes.
+It uses the base image of sentinel-tools deploved in the context of project which is a wrapper for the Sentinel download and preprocessing routine for the integration with the AIxPA platform.
+For more details [Click here](https://github.com/tn-aixpa/sentinel-tools/).
+The parameters passed for sentinel downloads includes the starts and ends dates corresponding to period of two years of data.
+The ouput of this step will be logged inside to the platfrom project context as indicated by parameter 'artifact_name' ('data_s2_deforestation').
+Several other paramters can be configures as per requirements for e.g. geometry, cloud cover percentage etc.

 ```python
 function_s2 = proj.new_function("download_images_s2",kind="container",image="ghcr.io/tn-aixpa/sentinel-tools:0.11.1_dev",command="python")
 ```

-Run the function
+### Run the function

 ```python
 run = function_s2.run(